 Note—Retail casket stores come and go so frequently we're no longer listing them individually as the information is often out of date quickly.
-If you're looking for a retail casket business, or a specialty type of casket not available from your funeral home, your best bet is to do a Google search for terms such as your state/region, caskets, retail, casket stores, etc.
+If you're looking for a retail casket business, a local artisan who makes caskets, or a specialty type of casket not available from your funeral home, your best bet is to do a Google search for terms such as your state/region, caskets, retail, casket stores, etc.

 Why do Americans tend to spend so much on a casket?
 Well, you might want a grand display for a day or so.
 Some are even "more comfortable"—with an innerspring mattress and adjustable head-rest.
 More likely, however, low-cost caskets simply aren't on display.
 As one reporter for the Chicago Sun-Times found out when the funeral shopper she accompanied asked if there wasn't something less expensive than the $2,000+ casket on display: "They led us to a hall on the way to the boiler room."
 Another woman was taken to a basement full of cobwebs.
 And another was subjected to the icy sneer: "Oh . . . you want the welfare casket?"